Home » NYC child care workers secure long-awaited pay raise in tentative agreement

 The tentative five-year contract, negotiated between District Council 37 (DC 37), Local 205, and the Day Care Council of New York (DCCNY), includes a 16.21% wage increase and establishes an $18 per hour minimum wage for thousands of child care providers across the city.

-Mayor Eric Adams has announced a breakthrough agreement that will bring significant wage increases for New York City’s child care workers.
+Mayor Eric Adams has announced a breakthrough agreement that will bring significant wage increases for New York City’s NYC child care workers.
 The tentative five-year contract, negotiated between District Council 37 (DC 37), Local 205, and the Day Care Council of New York (DCCNY), includes a 16.21% wage increase and establishes an $18 per hour minimum wage for thousands of child care providers across the city.

 The agreement also promises retroactive raises starting from October 2022, along with a $2,000 ratification bonus for each worker and enhanced health benefits.